Patricia Sosa: Solo career and actress role

-On 12 December 2014 Patricia Sosa was soloist with the Roman choir Música Nuova in a performance of Ariel Ramírez' Misa Criolla in St. Peter's Basilica, Rome in the presence of Pope Francis.
-2014 was the fiftieth anniversary of the work's composition and the performance was directed by Facundo Ramírez, son of the composer.
+In 1998, she starred in R.R.D.T. and starred in Chiquititas.
+In 1999, she published Código de barrio.
+On 12 December 2014, Patricia was a soloist with the La Nuova Musica in a performance of Ariel Ramírez's Misa Criolla in St. Peter's Basilica, Rome in the presence of Pope Francis and also the fiftieth anniversary of the work's composition and the performance was directed by Facundo Ramírez, son of the composer.